 Three Years of Searching for Optimism

 Slovenia's task was to keep Northern Ireland's David Healy at bay.
 In the previous qualifying campaign saw Healy as the first player to score 13 goals.
-Healy was unable to break Slovenia's defense, but Slovenia's offense was looking to break the game open.
-With 10 minutes remaining, Novakovic and Zlatan Ljubijankic managed to breach the Northern Irish defense in a two-minute span.
+Healy was unable to break Slovenia's defense, but Slovenia's offense was looking to expand on their lead.
+With 10 minutes remaining, Novakovic and Zlatan Ljubijankic managed to breach the Northern Irish defense in two minutes.
 Ljubijankic scored his first goal in over two and a half years as Slovenia won 2-0.

-On Nob.
-19, 2008, Slovenia lost 4-3 at home to Bosnia-Herzegovina in a friendly, while the Czech Republic won 3-0 at San Marino in a World Cup qualifier.
-The Czech Republic's goals came in a 19-minute span in the second half.
+However, by March 2009, Slovenia nearly fell out of contention altogether.
+It would be another five months before Slovenia played the Czech Republic in a World Cup qualifier at Maribor.
+While Slovenia suffered two losses, two competitors secured victories over San Marino during that span.
+On Nov.
+19, 2008, Slovenia lost 4-3 at home to Bosnia-Herzegovina in a friendly; on that same date, the Czech Republic won 3-0 at San Marino in a World Cup qualifier.
+The Czech Republic's goals came in 19 minutes in the second half.
 Similarly, Belgium defeated Slovenia 2-0 in Genk (Feb.
-11, 2009); that came the same day Northern Ireland won in San Marino 3-0.
+11, 2009); that occurred the same day Northern Ireland won in San Marino 3-0.

 Slovenia was ahead of only San Marino in the standings at one point in World Cup qualifying and scoring dried up as well.
-While it did manage a scoreless draw against the Czech Republic, Slovenia had no answers at Windsor Park as it lost to Northern Ireland on a Warren Fenney goal 17 minutes from time.
+After a scoreless draw against the Czech Republic, Slovenia lost at Windsor Park on Warren Fenney's goal (the only goal of the game).

 Slovenia was behind in the standings, but there was still one advantage the nation had.
 Slovenia still had two meetings with San Marino, which meant a golden opportunity to make up points in the standings.
 Also, the Czech Republic suffered a stunning upset at home to Slovakia, while Poland was not the same nation that had successfully qualified for the 2002 and 2006 World Cups.

 Slovenia faced San Marino at home on Aug.
-12 it happened to be the only World Cup qualifying match for that day.
+12, 2009, as it happened to be the only World Cup qualifying match for that day.
 Slovenia did well as it cruised to a 5-0 victory.
-With Robert Koren scored twice and Ljubijankic adding a late stoppage time goal, Slovenia moved up to third place.
+With Robert Koren scoring twice and Ljubijankic adding a late stoppage-time goal, Slovenia moved to third place.

 A Real David vs Goliath

-Slovenia still had to settle for a play-off because Slovakia's 1-0 victory over Poland meant Slovakia advanced to the World Cup as group winners.
+Slovenia had to settle for a playoff because Slovakia's 1-0 victory over Poland meant Slovakia advanced to the World Cup as group winners.
 Slovenia's had the task of facing Russia to play in South Africa.
 It seemed daunting, but Slovenia had met Russia before and enjoyed some success.
-Russia did finish ahead of Slovenia in 2002 World Cup qualifying, but Slovenia earned a hard-fought away draw before winning on a stoppage time goal.
+Russia did finish ahead of Slovenia in 2002 World Cup qualifying, but Slovenia secured a hard-fought away draw before winning on a stoppage-time goal.

-A lot changed in eight years: Russia was coming off a semi-final appearance at Euro 2008.
-Russia was looking to be the fourth different nation Guus Hiddink managed to a World Cup as it had numerous stars, including Andrei Arshavin.
-Russia was a heavy favorite to progress, and two goals from Diniyar Bilyaletdinov in the first leg at Moscow's Luzhniki Stadium had Russia on the verge of reaching the tournament.
-Slovenia got a major lifeline as Pecnik scored a late goal to give Slovenia confidence ahead of its second leg, losing the first leg 2-1.
+A lot improved in eight years: Russia was coming off a semi-final appearance at Euro 2008.
+Russia was looking to be the fourth separate nation Guus Hiddink managed to a World Cup as it displayed numerous stars, including Andrei Arshavin.
+Russia remained a heavy favorite to reach the tournament, and two goals from Diniyar Bilyaletdinov at Moscow's Luzhniki Stadium had Russia on the verge of reaching the tournament.
+Slovenia got a vital goal as Pecnik scored a late goal to provide Slovenia confidence ahead of its second leg, losing the first leg 2-1.

 The same starting 11 players for Slovenia in Moscow began in Maribor four days later in the second leg on Nov.
 18, 2009.
-Slovenia began to attack very early in the game and before halftime.
+Slovenia started attacking very early in the game and before halftime.
 Dedic broke free from two Russian players to find Birsa's cross and scored on the attempt.
-Slovenia had the away goal advantage, so Russia brought in two strikers to get a vital goal.
-That plan did not work, and it worsened when Aleksandr Kerzhakov would be sent off in the 66th minute.
+Slovenia had the away goal advantage, and so Russia brought in two strikers to get a vital goal.
+Russia's chances to reach the tournament worsened after the referee sent off Aleksandr Kerzhakov in the 66th minute.
 The game became chippy, and Russia would have Yuri Zhirkov sent off as well.